brozorec/puzzle-chaos-theory/chaos-theory.md

 $m_1/m_2 = c_2^1/c_2^2\$

-Since you cannot directly divide points on an elliptic curve as you would with numbers in a field, the concept of a "ratio" is converted through point subtraction, using the additive homomorphism of the elliptic curve group.On elliptic curves this translates to ,

-$m_1 = C_1 - C_2 + m_2 \$

 Since there are 10 message with their ec points given, we can iterate through the messages and check which message passes the bilinear pairing check.

 Below is the `Rust` code for the attack.